On Generalizations of Pairwise Compatibility Graphs: Abstract

 \section{Abstract}

-A graph $G$ is a PCG if there exists an edge-weighted tree such that each leaf of the tree is a vertex of the graph, and there is an edge $\{ x, y \}$ in $G$ if and only if the weight of the path in the tree connecting $x$ and $y$ lies within a given interval.
-PCGs have different applications in phylogenetics and have been lately generalized to \Intg s in \cite{multiintervalPCG}.
-In this paper we define two new generalizations of the PCG class, namely \OR{k}s and \AND{k}s, that are the classes of graphs that can be expressed as union and intersection, respectively, of $k$ PCGs.
-The problems we consider can be also described in terms of the \emph{covering number} and the \emph{intersection dimension} of a graph with respect to the PCG class.
-In this paper we investigate how the classes of PCG, \Intg, \ORg\ and \ANDg\ are related to each other and to other graph classes known in the literature.
+A graph $G$ is a pairwise compatibility graph (PCG) if there exists an edge-weighted tree and an interval $I$, such that each leaf of the tree is a vertex of the graph, and there is an edge $\{ x, y \}$ in $G$ if and only if the weight of the path in the tree connecting $x$ and $y$ lies within the interval $I$.
+Originating in phylogenetics, PCGs are closely connected to important graph classes like leaf-powers and multi-threshold graphs, widely applied in bioinformatics, especially in understanding evolutionary processes.

+In this paper we introduce two natural generalizations of the PCG class, namely \OR{k}s and \AND{k}s, which are the classes of graphs that can be expressed as union and intersection, respectively, of $k$ PCGs.
+These classes can be also described using the concepts of the \emph{covering number} and the \emph{intersection dimension} of a graph in relation to the PCG class.
+We investigate how the classes of \ORg\ and \ANDg\ are related to PCGs, \Int{k}s and other graph classes known in the literature.
 In particular, we provide upper bounds on the minimum $k$ for which an arbitrary graph $G$ belongs to \Int{k}, \OR{k}\ or \AND{k}\ classes.
-Furthermore, for particular graph classes we improve these general bounds.
+For particular graph classes we improve these general bounds.

 Moreover, we show that, for every integer $k$, there exists a bipartite graph that is not in the \Int{k} class, proving that there is no finite $k$ for which the \Int{k} class contains all the graphs.
-This answers an open question of \cite{multiintervalPCG}.
-Finally, we show that there exist graphs that are not in \AND{2}.
+This answers an open question of Ahmed and Rahman from 2017.

+Finally, using a Ramsey theory argument, we show that for any $k$, there exists graphs that are not in \AND{k}, and graphs that are not in \OR{k}.